-Investments as December 31, 2020 consist of money market funds, certificates of deposit, U.S. Treasury notes and mutual funds.
+Investments at December 31, 2022 consist of money market funds, certificates of deposit, U.S. Treasury notes and mutual funds.
 Investments are recorded at fair value with realized and unrealized gains and losses included in investment income.
 Profit and loss arising from all securities transactions entered into for the account of the Company are recorded on settlement date basis.